 - 15.1.
 You may authorise us, if we agree, to issue an additional access card to an additional cardholder provided this person is over the age of 18 (unless we agree to a younger age). - 15.2.
 You will be liable for all transactions carried out by this cardholder. - 15.3.
 We will give each additional cardholder a separate pass code. - 15.4.
 You must ensure that any additional cardholders protect their access card and pass code in the same way as these ePayment Conditions of Use require you to protect access card and pass code. - 15.5.
-To cancel the additional access card you must notify us in writing.
-However, this cancellation may not be effective until the additional access card is returned to us or you have taken all reasonable steps to have the additional access card returned to us. - 15.6.
-You will not be liable for the continued use of the additional access card from the date that you have: - a. notified us that you want it cancelled; and - b. taken all reasonable steps to have the additional access card returned to us.
+To cancel the additional access card you must notify us by telephone, in person at any branch or in writing (including electronically).